NeuralDreamResearch/NeuralDreamResearch/README.md

 ### Compute Infrastructure

-Our facilities are not mature yet, we have a Ryzen 5 5600 CPU + 48 GB RAM as training engine and Nvidia Jetson Nano for inference engine.
+Our facilities are not mature yet, we have an AMD Ryzen 5 5600 CPU + 48 GB RAM as training engine and Nvidia Jetson Nano for inference engine.
 We occasionally use cloud instances for large models from Google Cloud.